space-apes/recursionist-quickstarts/meanQuickstart/meanQuickstartScratchpad.md

 # Angular Notes
 - what is it?
 - what can and can't angular do?
+- what are templates
+- what are components / props
+- what is data binding
+- what is meant by 'state'
 # Express Notes
 - what is it?
     - basic web framework package for NPM